binyamyeneneh/alx-pre_course/0x01-git/README.md

-my first readme in new directory
+my first readme in new directory doc